fletchjp/MERG-Arduino-Software/DUE_CBUS.md

 This is another experiment with FC++ using the Monad approach.
 It has its own copy of the fcpp files and some have been changed compared to the ones in DUEFCPP

+### BOTHMONAD

+This is a version of DUEMONAD which will work with DUE or MEGA.
+This has ArduinoSTL instead of Streaming.

+A change to the EitherM monad to add join has now been ported to the fcpp library.

 ### CBUSSAM3X8E

 This is Duncan Greenwood's library for the CBUS communication.
 It is not under the control of this GitHub.